 The long-standing commitment to maintain the Whittell Forest in a primitive state remains in place.
 Private fundraising and the pursuit of extramural funding, along with the Jay Dow Fund allocation, is planned to allow for projects such as establishment of a groundwater well and remote weather station, and refurbishment of a rustic cabin and camp area.

 The support of CABNR faculty members is an example of interest in the Whittell Forest effort that Ahmad Itani, associate vice president for research, has seen in other settings.
 The vision and new plans for the Whittell Forest have been presented to and supported by the University Research Council and the Faculty Senate.

 Administratively, the Whittell Forest &Wildlife Area is part of the University’s core labs and facilities reporting to Itani and including the Nevada Genomics Center, Mick Hitchcock, Ph.D.
 Nevada Proteomics Center and Nevada Center for Bioinformatics.

 The Whittell Forest & Wildlife Area was gifted to the University in 1959 by George Whittell, an eccentric millionaire who spent much of his life at Lake Tahoe.
-Since then, the Whittell Forest has grown to 2,650 acres through additional donations of land by the Columbia Channel Gold Mining Company in 1977, Vivian Adams in 1979, and Tom and Arlene Hall in 1986.
+Since then, the Whittell Forest has grown to 2,650 acres through purchases of land in 1977 and 1979 and an additional donation of land by Tom and Arlene Hall in 1986.